akkartik/text.love/README.md

 * If you kill the process, say by force-quitting because things things get sluggish, you can lose data.

-* The text cursor will always stay on the screen.
-This can have some strange
-  implications:

-    * A long series of drawings will get silently skipped when you hit page-down, until a line of text can be showed on screen.
-    * If there's no line of text at the top of the file, you may not be able to scroll back up to the top with page-up.

-  So far this app isn't really designed for drawing-heavy files.
-For now I'm targeting mostly-text files with a few drawings mixed in.

-* No clipping yet for drawings.
-In particular, circles/squares/rectangles and point labels can overflow a drawing.

 * Long wrapping lines can't yet distinguish between the cursor at end of one screen line and start of the next, so clicking the mouse to position the